camunda/camunda-docs-static/optimize/content/technical-guide/import/plugins.md

  }
 ```

-The following shows an example of a customization of the variable import in the package ```optimize.plugin```, where every string variable is the value 'foo' assigned:
+The following shows an example of a customization of the variable import in the package ```optimize.plugin```, where every string variable is assigned the value 'foo':

 ```java
 package optimize.plugin;